Bruce A. Goldberger, PhD, F-ABFT

-Bruce A. Goldberger, PhD, DABFT, is the director of UF Health Forensic Medicine; is a professor and the director of toxicology for the Department of Pathology, Immunology and Laboratory Medicine in the College of Medicine at the University of Florida; and holds a joint-professorship at the UF Department of Psychiatry.
+Bruce A. Goldberger, PhD, F-ABFT, is the director of the UF Health Forensic Medicine and the UF Health Pathology Laboratories Clinical Toxicology Laboratory; is a professor and the chief of the Toxicology Division for the Department of Pathology, Immunology and Laboratory Medicine in the College of Medicine at the University of Florida; and holds a joint-professorship at the UF Department of Psychiatry Division of Addiction Medicine.

-Dr. Goldberger is also the director of the William R. Maples Center for Forensic Medicine and program director for the Florida Emergency Mortuary Operations Response System (FEMORS).
-He also performs as the technical and administrative director of the UF Forensic Toxicology Laboratory, which provides toxicological services to medical examiner offices and state and local law enforcement agencies throughout the state.
-He is also a diplomate of the American Board of Forensic Toxicology; certified as a toxicological chemist by the National Registry of Certified Chemists; and is a fellow of the National Academy of Clinical Biochemistry.
+Additionally, Dr. Goldberger is the director of the William R. Maples Center for Forensic Medicine and the UF Racing Laboratory, as well as the program director for the Florida Emergency Mortuary Operations Response System (FEMORS).
+He also performs as the technical and administrative director of the UF Health Pathology Laboratories Forensic Toxicology Laboratory, which provides toxicological services to medical examiner offices and state and local law enforcement agencies throughout the state.
+He is also a fellow of the American Board of Forensic Toxicology.

 In his other roles, Dr. Goldberger is the editor-in-chief of the Journal of Analytical Toxicology; the president of the American Board of Forensic Toxicology; and was a past-president of the American Academy of Forensic Sciences.